shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 Project access tokens are similar to passwords, except you can [limit access to resources](#scopes-for-a-project-access-token), select a limited role, and provide an expiry date.

-NOTE:
-Actual access to a project is controlled by a combination of [roles and permissions](../../permissions.md), and the [token scopes](#scopes-for-a-project-access-token).

 Use a project access token to authenticate:

 - With the [GitLab API](../../../api/rest/index.md#personalprojectgroup-access-tokens).